 Be Mindful Of The Photographer

-The photographer is paid to be there and is in their best interest to take the best shots.
+The photographer is paid to be there and it is in their best interest to take the best shots.
 You can normally identify them by the freakishly large camera and lens they are walking around with.
 While it’s great to take photos alongside them to compliment the different views on the wedding day, please do not get in their way.

 I have attached an example from my own wedding below.
 During the cake cutting a guest got right in the middle of everyone including our photographer.
 This caused him to run to the side to get any decent shots.
 While we were not upset with her, we have no direct, clear shots of the cake cutting.

 I have also written a follow-up article called Photos Everywhere – How To collect And Share Wedding Photos.
 It is about the best ways to get photos from your guests, interesting sharing idea ideas, apps and much more.
 Talk with one of our team today on how we help manage smartphones & social media on your wedding day.
 The best advice will come from one of our wedding planners who have years of dealing with technology and the best way to utilise them at weddings.
+Check out our Facebook page for more ideas.

 For your wedding/event, how have you decided to manage smartphones & social media on your wedding day?
 What have you seen others do?
 Join the discussion and let us know in the comments below 🙂